 Limitations of bulk importing users and organizations

 You can import a core set of data about users and organizations.
 For example, using bulk import, you can import the data described in the table below; however, you cannot import timezones, photos, language preferences, etc. To import data not listed in the table below, you need to use the Zendesk REST API instead.
 See Importing users with the Zendesk API or Importing organizations with the Zendesk API.

-- You can only import one CSV file of 2000 or less rows of data at a time.
-Therefore, if you've got more than 1999 users or organizations to import, you need to create separate files for each batch and import them one after another.
-Up to two batches are queued and run in the background.
-If you want import more than two batches, you need to wait until the first batches are finished importing to add more.
+- You can only import one CSV file at a time.
+Therefore, if you have more data than the maximum number of rows supported for the CSV file, you must create separate files for each batch and import them one after another.
+When you're not using the Data importer, up to two batches are queued and run in the background.
+If you want to import more than two batches, you need to wait until the first batches are finished importing to add more.